-The ceiba is the largest tree in the tropical forest, so it’s not surprising that the Maya would use it as a model for the cosmos.
-The stature of the actual tree with roots deep in the underworld, tall trunk and branches that touched the sky, it well represented the three realms which were inhabited by gods and demons.
-The ideological version, an imagined replica was known as Ya’ache’, the “World Tree.”
+The ceiba is the largest tree in the Mesoamerican tropical forest, so it’s not surprising that the Maya would use it as a model for the cosmos.
+The stature of the actual tree with roots deep in the underworld, the tall trunk and branches that touched the sky, makes it an ideal representation of the three realms inhabited by gods and demons.
+The ideological version, an imagined replica, was known as Ya’ache’, the “World Tree.”

 The perceptions of the ancients varied from place to place, but there is remarkable consistency over time in how they perceived the universe — as represented in the inscriptions.
 The Middle World was viewe as resting on the back of a gigantic, monstrous crocodile — turtle in some places — who floats on an enormous pond full of waterlilies.
 From the monster’s body there grew the great tree.
 The Underworld is shaped like an inverse pyramid with nine layers that correspond to nine “Lords of the Night,”

 The Upperworld or celestial realm had thirteen layers, each with its own deity.
 At the highest, there was a vainglorious mythological bird who fancied himself brighter than the sun when he landed on the great tree.
 Itzam-Yeh, the “Serpent Bird” that scholars refer to as the Principal Bird Deity (PBD) nested in the arms of the World Tree.
 From there he dispensed the life force through entwined cords.

 This ceiba is over 900 years old.

 - Usually between seven and ten years pass before a ceiba bears its first season of fruit, and in future years, it may produce only every other year yielding 600-4,000 fruits a crop.

 - As the trees narrow, green leaves fall from January to March, and the branches of the upper world begin to bloom with bouquets of whitish pink flowers.